-Accounting and Examination of Records After Default Sample Clauses
+Accounting and Examination of Records after Default Sample Clauses

 AutoNDA by SimpleDocs

-Accounting and Examination of Records After Default.
-The Authority covenants with the Trustee that, if an Event of Default shall have happened and shall not have been remedied, (a) the books of record and account of the Authority and all records, relating to the Project shall at all times be subject to the inspection and use of the Trustee and of its agents and attorneys, and (b) the Authority, whenever the Trustee shall demand, will account, as if it were the trustee of an express trust, for all Revenues and other moneys, securities and funds pledged or held under this 2015 Bond Resolution for such period as shall be stated in such demand.
+Accounting and Examination of Records after Default.
+The Issuer covenants with the Trustee and the Bondholders that, if an Event of Default shall have happened and shall not have been remedied, the books of record and account of the Issuer relating to the Bonds and the Project shall at all times during normal business hours be subject to the inspection and use of the Trustee and of its agents and attorneys.

-Accounting and Examination of Records After Default.
+Accounting and Examination of Records after Default.
 The City covenants that if an Event of Default shall have happened and shall not have been remedied, the books of record and accounts of the City and all other records of the City relating to the System shall at all times be subject to the inspection and use of the Trustee and of its agents and attorneys.
 The City covenants that if an Event of Default shall happen and shall not have been remedied, the City, upon demand of the Trustee, will account, as if it were the trustee of an express trust, for all Revenues and other moneys, securities and funds pledged or held under the Indenture for such period as shall be stated in such demand.

-Related to Accounting and Examination of Records After Default
+Related to Accounting and Examination of Records after Default

 • FINANCIAL RECORDS AND AUDIT Seller shall retain all financial records and documents pertaining to the Goods for a period of no less than three years after final payment.
 Such records and documents shall date back to the time this Contract was issued and shall include without limitation, catalogs, price lists, invoices, underlying data and basis for cost estimates, and inventory records.
 Buyer shall have the right to examine, reproduce and audit all Seller records related to pricing, incurred costs and proposed costs associated with any proposals (prior to or after contract award), invoices or claims.